-Delirium is a clinical syndrome consisting of an alteration of consciousness, associated with a deficit of attention and perception with disorganized thinking, which can lead to a global cognitive disorder.
+Delirium is a clinical syndrome consisting of an alteration of consciousness, associated with a deficit of attention and perception with disorganised thinking, which can lead to a global cognitive disorder.
 It appears - depending on the age group - in between 11.5 and 80% of patients who undergo cardiac surgery1-3.

-Increases postoperative complications, duration of mechanical ventilation, morbidity, mortality, and has been associated with long-term cognitive changes.
+It increases postoperative complications, the duration of mechanical ventilation, morbidity and mortality, and has been associated with long-term cognitive changes^{4,5}.

-It is multifactorial (pain, hypoxemia, low output, sepsis), therefore it requires an interdisciplinary team approach for prevention, diagnosis, risk stratification and treatment.
-Early detection is essential to determine the underlying cause and start appropriate treatment.
+It is multifactorial (pain, hypoxemia, low output, sepsis); therefore, it requires an interdisciplinary team approach for prevention, diagnosis, risk stratification and treatment.
+Early detection is essential to determine the underlying cause and begin appropriate treatment6.

-The most widely used current prediction scales are the "Confusion Assessment Method" or CAM-ICU and the "Intensive Care Delirium Screening Checklist" or ICDSC7.
-The ICDSC is validated by the DSM-IV-TR for the evaluation of delirium, and it is the scale that currently presents higher specificality and positive predictive value, making it a useful tool for its correct identification.
+The most widely used current prediction scales are the "Confusion Assessment Method", or CAM-ICU, and the "Intensive Care Delirium Screening Checklist", or ICDSC7.
+The ICDSC is validated by the DSM-IV-TR for the evaluation of delirium, and is the scale that currently presents a higher specificality and positive predictive value, making it a useful tool for its correct identification2.

-17. Systematic detection of delirium using validated scales (ICDSC) is recommended in the postoperative period of cardiac surgery at least once per nursing shift for early detection.
+17. Systematic systematic detection of delirium using validated scales (ICDSC) is recommended in the postoperative period of cardiac surgery at least once per nursing shift for early detection.

-- McPherson JA, Wagner CE, Boehm LM, Hall JD, Johnson DC, Miller LR, et al. Delirium in the cardiovascular ICU: exploring modifiable risk factors.
-Crit Care Med.
+- McPherson JA, Wagner CE, Boehm LM, Hall JD, Johnson DC, Miller LR, et al. Delirium in the cardiovascular ICU: exploring modifiable risk factors.Crit Care Med.
 2013; 41(2): 405-13Järvelä K, Porkkala H, Karlsson S, Martikainen T, Selander T, Bendel S. Postoperati- ve Delirium in Cardiac Surgery Patients.
 J Cardiothorac Vasc Anesth.
-2018;32(4):1597- 602. doi:10.1053/j.jvca.2017.12.030 - 2.
-EDA and ADS.
+2018;32(4):1597- 602. doi:10.1053/j.jvca.2017.12.030 - EDA and ADS.
 The DSM-5 criteria, level of arousal and delirium diagnosis: inclusiveness is safer (European Delirium Association and American Delirium Society).
 BMC Med.
-2014;12(1):141. doi:10.1186/s12916-014-0141-2 - 3.
-Krzych ŁJ, Wybraniec MT, Krupka-Matuszczyk I, Skrzypek M, Bolkowska A, Wilczyński M, et al. Detailed insight into the impact of postoperative neuropsychiatric complications on mortality in a cohort of cardiac surgery subjects: A 23,000-patient-year analysis.
+2014;12(1):141. doi:10.1186/s12916-014-0141-2 - Krzych ŁJ, Wybraniec MT, Krupka-Matuszczyk I, Skrzypek M, Bolkowska A, Wilczyński M, et al. Detailed insight into the impact of postoperative neuropsychiatric complications on mortality in a cohort of cardiac surgery subjects: A 23,000-patient-year analysis.
 J Car- diothorac Vasc Anesth.
 2014;28(3):448-57. doi:10.1053/j.jvca.2013.05.005 - 4.
 Abelha FJ, Luís C, Veiga D, Parente D, Fernandes V, Santos P, et al. Outcome and quality of life in patients with postoperative delirium during an ICU stay following major surgery.
 Crit Care.
-2013;17(5):R257.doi:10.1186/cc13084 - 5.
-Maldonado JR. Neuropathogenesis of delirium: Review of current etiologic theories and common pathways.
+2013;17(5):R257.doi:10.1186/cc13084 - Maldonado JR. Neuropathogenesis of delirium: Review of current etiologic theories and common pathways.
 Am J Geriatr Psychiatry.
 2013;21(12):1190-222. doi:10.1016/j.jagp.
-2013.09.005 - 6.
-Bergeron N, Dubois MJ, Dumont M, Dial S, Skrobik Y. Intensive care delirium screening checklist: Evaluation of a new screening tool.
+2013.09.005 - Bergeron N, Dubois MJ, Dumont M, Dial S, Skrobik Y. Intensive care delirium screening checklist: Evaluation of a new screening tool.
 Intensive Care Med.
-2001;27(5):859-64. doi:10.1007/s001340100909 benzodiazepines, reorientation of the patient, cognitive stimulation, reduction of hearing and / or visual impairment (for example, allowing the use of devices such as hearing aids or glasses), use of clocks / calendars and the promotion of the normal circadian sleep-wake pattern have shown promising results.
+2001;27(5):859-64. doi:10.1007/s001340100909 benzodiazepines, the reorientation of the patient, cognitive stimulation, the reduction of hearing and / or visual impairment (for example, allowing the use of devices such as hearing aids or glasses), the use of clocks / calendars, and the promotion of the normal circadian sleep-wake pattern have shown promising results^{1,2}.

-The prevention of delirium through non-pharmacological strategies such as early mobilization, pain management, minimization, and targeted titration of sedation, avoid the use of
+The prevention of delirium through non-pharmacological strategies such as early mobilisation, pain management, minimisation and targeted titration of sedation, avoiding the use of

-Pharmacological prevention with haloperidol or ketamine has not shown clinical benefits in large-scale clinical trials.
-Evidence suggests that the use of atypical antipsychotics, haloperidol, or a statin does not affect the duration of delirium or its related morbidity.
-There are encouraging data on the use of alpha-2 adrenergic agonists, such as dexmedetomidine in the prevention of its appearance.
+Pharmacological prevention with haloperidol or ketamine has not shown clinical benefits in large-scale clinical trials^{3,4}.
+Evidence suggests that the use of atypical antipsychotics, haloperidol or a statin does not affect the duration of delirium or its related morbidity5.
+There are encouraging data on the use of alpha-2 adrenergic agonists, such as dexmedetomidine, to prevent its appearance1.